qor/doc/chapter2/theme.md

 #### Using a Theme

-A custom theme can be applied using a custom javascript and css file, for example to make a product page look super fancy.
+A custom theme can be applied using a custom javascript and css file, for example to make a product page looks fancy.
 To apply a custom theme, provide the theme name using the `UseTheme` method, this will load `assets/javascripts/fancy.js` and `assets/stylesheets/fancy.css` from [QOR view paths](#customizing-views)

 ```go
 product.UseTheme("fancy")